Previous Events in 2023

-Panelists will include Union County business owners, employees, and business resource experts, who will share their insights and perspectives on various topics related to the evolving landscape of work.
-The discussions will cover crucial areas such as finding quality employees, strategies to lower fringe benefit costs, and the future work environment that includes the growing trend of hybrid working and work-life balance.
+The panelists, comprising Union County business owners and business resource experts, shared their insights and perspectives on various topics related to the future of work.
+They delved into critical areas such as finding quality employees, implementing strategies to lower fringe benefit costs, and adapting to the evolving work environment, which included the emerging trend of hybrid working and work-life balance.

-This event will provide the audience with valuable insights and practical strategies that can help them navigate the challenges and opportunities presented by the changing nature of work.
-Attendees will have the opportunity to learn from the unique experiences and expertise of the panelists through engaging discourse and interaction, empowering them to better plan for the “Future of Work” in their own professional endeavors.
+Throughout the event, attendees gained valuable insights and practical strategies to navigate the challenges and opportunities brought about by the changing nature of work.
+The engaging discourse and interaction with the panelists allowed participants to draw from their unique experiences and expertise, empowering them to better plan for the future of work in their own professional endeavors.

 Interested in becoming a UCMB speaker